 TAKE A PICTURE AT THE “IAMSTERDAM” SIGN

 Did you really go to Amsterdam without taking a photo in front of the sign?
 Let’s not find out.
-Get there early in the morning to avoid the (massive) crowds!
+Get there early within the morning to avoid the (massive) crowds!

 HAVE A HEINEKEN EXPERIENCE

 This former brewery now serves as a museum for beer lovers.
-You’ll get an interactive view at how the beer is made and processed with a tasting at the end.
+You’ll get an interactive read at however the brew is created and processed with a tasting at the tip.
 Expect to pay 29,50 € for a full tour and tasting.

 MAKE A TURN FOR THE RED LIGHT DISTRICT

-The Red Light District is world famous for it’s women (and men) in the windows.
-Yes, paying for sex is legal here and you can see it on display on the streets.
+The Red Light District is world famed for it’s women (and men) within the windows.
+Yes, paying for sex is legal here and you’ll be able to see it on show on the streets.
 And do not take picture of women standing in the windows its strictly not allowed.
 It is interesting to stroll around and see what this street is all about.

 MARKETS AND SHOPPING

 Waterlooplein flea market and the Albert Cuyp market are a must.
 ALBERT CUYP MARKET- Don’t miss this market!
-It’s the largest in all of The Netherlands and has been around since 1905.
-Come hungry and try some local cheeses and dutch Stroopwafels.
+It’s the largest in all of the Netherlands and has been around since 1905.
+So, come hungry and try some local cheeses and dutch Stroopwafels.
 You can also score some great souvenirs here.

-The bloemenmarkt (flower market) is a floating flower market situated on barges on the Singel Canal is filled with an impressive array of plants and flowers, including the famous Dutch tulips.
+The bloemenmarkt is a floating flower market set on barges on the only Canal and stuffed with a powerful array of plants and flowers, including the famous Dutch tulips.

-De Negen Straatjes or 9 streets is a wonderful shopping area in the heart of Amsterdam filled with boutiques, jewelers, specialty shops, bars, cafes and restaurants.
-It is the perfect place to spend a day shopping.
-There are so many things to see and do near and around Dam Square- where the city was founded.
+De Negen Straatjes or 9 streets is a marvelous shopping area within the heart of Amsterdam stuffed with boutiques, jewelers, specialty shops, bars, cafes and restaurants.
+In other words it’s the perfect place to spend a day shopping.
+There are numerous things to envision and do close to and around Dam Square- where the city was founded.

 The JORDAN AREA

-This heavily residential area (an old working-class neighborhood turned hip) is probably the most missed part of Amsterdam.
+This heavily residential area (an old working-class neighborhood turned hip)is maybe the foremost lost a part of Amsterdam.
 Although it’s right near the city center, hardly any tourists enter this maze of restaurants, cafes, and shops.
-It’s peaceful and a great place to wander while avoiding the mass of tourists crowding the main streets just a few blocks away.
+It’s peaceful and a excellent place to wander whereas avoiding the mass of tourists crowding the main streets simply a number of blocks away.